House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (Ferrari – History)

-While Ford may have unsuccessfully attempted to buy Ferrari, fellow Italian car manufacturers Fiat were more successful in their own acquisition attempt.
-Ferrari became a limited company in 1960 before agreeing to initially sell 50% of its operations to Fiat.
+While Ford may have unsuccessfully attempted to buy Ferrari, fellow Italian car manufacturer Fiat was more successful in its acquisition attempt.
+Ferrari became a limited company in 1960 before agreeing to sell 50% of its operations to Fiat.
 In the 1980s, they increased their holding to 90%, with the remaining 10% belonging to Piero Ferrari, Enzo’s son.

 ferrari dashboard